 The graduate program in American Studies at Brown University is highly selective.
 The one-year M.A. in American Studies accepts at most ten people a year.
-We receive over one hundred and fifty applications for admission into the Ph.D. program each year and accept between eight and ten students.
+We receive over one hundred and fifty applications for admission into the Ph.D. program each year and accept between four and eight students.

 Graduate School Application forms are available online and by request to the Graduate School.

 One year MA in American Studies:

 No aid is available for one-year master's degree candidates, although student loans may sometimes be obtained.

 MA in Public Humanities: